Netherdale, Queensland: Demographics

+Education

+There are no schools in Netherdale.
+The nearest government primary schools are Eungella State School in neighbouring Eungella to the west and Finch Hatton State School in neighbouring Finch Hatton to the east.
+The nearest government secondary school is Mirani State High School in Mirani to the east.

 Attractions

 Peases Lookout offers panoramic views of the Pioneer River Valley.
 Although within the boundaries of the locality, the lookout can only be accessed from Dalrymple Road in neighbouring Eungella (21.1166°S 148.5166°E).
 It was named after Percy Pease, a Member of the Queensland Legislative Assembly.